Effective Stock Tracking Solutions

 Radio frequency identification (RFID technology) is an enabling technology, it enables companies to develop applications that create value to serve requirement by various industries.Read more

-Ever since its formation in 2004, SalesFoster had been developing various RFID business applications that benefits not only SMEs, but also among Malaysia's enterprises and government sectors.Read more
+Ever since its formation in 2006, SalesFoster had been developing various business solutions that benefits not only SMEs, but also among Malaysia's enterprises and government sectors.Read more